so-wise/weddell_gyre_clusters/README.md

 ## Getting started

 ### Docker container
 At present, you can use Docker to get this project installed and running.
-(We could go with a simpler docker container in the future).
-These commands work for me:
+These commands have been tested and should work:
 ```
 cd <where-you-want-to-work>
 docker pull dannes/weddell-clusters